torvalds/linux/Documentation/driver-api/cxl/devices/device-types.rst

 * Supports cxl.io, cxl.cache, and cxl.mem protocols
 * Optionally implements coherent cache and Host-Managed Device Memory
-* Is typically an accelerator device w/ high bandwidth memory.
+* Is typically an accelerator device with high bandwidth memory.

-The primary difference between a type-1 and type-2 device is the presence of host-managed device memory, which allows the device to operate on a local memory bank - while the CPU sill has coherent DMA to the same memory.
+The primary difference between a type-1 and type-2 device is the presence of host-managed device memory, which allows the device to operate on a local memory bank - while the CPU still has coherent DMA to the same memory.

-The allows things like GPUs to expose their memory via DAX devices or file descriptors, allows drivers and programs direct access to device memory rather than use block-transfer semantics.
+This allows things like GPUs to expose their memory via DAX devices or file descriptors, allows drivers and programs direct access to device memory rather than use block-transfer semantics.